linode/terraform-provider-linode/website/docs/d/users.html.markdown

 * `label` - The current label of the entity this grant applies to, for display purposes.

 * `permissions` - The level of access this User has to this entity.
 If null, this User has no access.
-Enum value: read_only,read_write

 ## Filterable Fields